A little bit about me.

 It’s an aspiration that although was always in the back of my mind, didn’t really take root properly as something I could really do until I finished ‘A Guy A Girl and A Voodoo Monkey Hand’ when I was 19ish.
 Until then I wasn’t sure that I even could write a book and from that first draft to what was eventually released there were a loooooooot of re-writes but it was a milestone for me, it showed me that I could do it.
 It made me a real writer in my head.

 Over the course of my life so far I’ve lived in seven different counties and currently live in Germany.
-I have a job, because making a living just from fiction is hard and I find it much easier to write in a flat with coffee and a food in me than on the street.
+I have a job, because making a living just from fiction is hard and I find it much easier to write in a flat with coffee and food in me, than on the street.
 Not that I’ve ever actually been homeless, but I’ve got a fairly vivid imagination.

 I love writing, it’s the thing that makes the most sense to me and I often find that when I’m battling with an issue internally if I start writing it out I can instantly order my thoughts and lay it out in a way that makes more sense than the swirling chaos in my head.
 Which is a lot like having a conversation with myself but it works so I’m not going to analyse it too much.